GameServerManagers/LinuxGSM-Docs/Logging.md

-# LGSM Logs

-If your user is "gameserver", then LGSM logs are located in the following directory:
+If your user is "gameserver", then LinuxGSM logs are located in the following directory:

 `/home/gameserver/log`